vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 This helps prevent the multiple revoked keys in your public DNS.
 My recommendation would be to set up this unassociated wildcard DKIM key, rather than having a bunch of revoked keys floating around.

+### Other DKIM recommendations
+- Sign all outbound emails with a domain that aligns with the P2 sender domain
+- Use the `rsa-sha256` signing algorithm for creating signature hashes

 ## DMARC
 ### What is DMARC
 DMARC (Domain-based Message Authentication, Reporting and Conformance) acts as a shield on top of SPF and DKIM.
 With DMARC, domain owners specify how to handle emails sent on behalf of their domain if those messages fail SPF and/or DKIM checks.
 This allows them to define whether such emails should be monitored, quarantined, or rejected entirely.